A runner’s knee is a common lateral knee pain problem among runners.

 Inflammation of the iliotibial band can occur as it crosses back and forth across the bony prominence of the femoral epicondyle as the knee flexes and extends.”

-You can feel a thickend structure on the outer side of your knee.
+You can usually feel swelling on the outer side of your knee and it hurts when you put pressure on this spot.

 This pain can occurs during running, walking or climbing stairs.
 Symptoms may vary according to the severity of your condition.
 It can be a dull, stabbing or sharp pain.